KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 ### 3.1 Data Import

-This section import my specially edited dataset, this dataset has been uploaded to my github.
+This section imports the edited version of the dataset.
 Following is 10 rows of data randomly selected from the dataset.

 ``` r
 boston <- read.csv("boston.csv")